Selithrarion/brushie/README.md

 <summary>hooks reference</summary>

 #### editor-core
-- `useCanvasBackground` -- used to make threejs plane to make proper retro pass. initially there were just css background
+- `useCanvasBackground` -- used to make threejs plane to make proper retro pass. initially there was just css background
 - `useJellyVelocityAnimation` -- calculates jelly velocity for animated distortion based on motion
 - `useGridDots` -- renders subtle grid dots on canvas for alignment and spatial reference
 - `useMeshAnimation` -- fade/brush animations for shapes